- Business Process Automation Strategy

 Report and Document Automation

 One of the main employee intensive roles within any business is the creation and delivery of reports and documents.
-BPA Platform provides the tools to ensure employees receive detailed and up-to-date information using industry-standard reporting tools such as Crystal Reports, Microsoft SSRS, Microsoft Word and many others.
-The report and document automation capability ensures that reports arrive on time, every time without employee intervention.
+BPA software provides the platform to ensure employees receive detailed and up-to-date information using industry-standard reporting tools such as Crystal Reports, Microsoft SSRS, Microsoft Word and many others.
+The document and reports automation capability ensures that reports arrive on time, every time without employee intervention.
 Common examples of report and document automation include:

 - Credit control letters e.g. print deb chasing letters automatically